 1 And then all of a sudden it was just like 2 when they were that man had his hand on my shoulder and 3 he was praying it was just like I could feel or see a 4 bone coming out on each side of the shoulder.
 And then 5 it's like a big huge wing came out on both sides.
 And then 6 it went right down to the floor, white wings.
 7 And then after that it was like Destiny's 8 body was laying right here but it looked like Jesus' body 9 where it was covered in a white sheet and then tied around 10 the neck, tied around the feet and the arms.
 11 And then all of a sudden I just reached down 12 and I saw these huge hands up in the clouds.
 And the hands 13 were just like this on both sides.
 And it looked like it 14 was ready to receive a newborn baby.
 Like, the hands were 15 out like that.
 16 And I grabbed Destiny and it was just like I 17 flew like an S shape.
 I grabbed her body and I flew with 18 her and I put Destiny's body into that man's hands, gently 19 like a newborn baby.
 And that was how I dealt with it.
 20 And so I told people that have lost their 21 loved ones, if they're still missing, if they drowned, if 22 they were murdered, go back to them in your spirit, in your 23 prayers.
 Go back to them and say your goodbyes to them.
 24 It means a lot to them.

-25 I had to say this to one of my friends that
+I had to say this to one of my friends that

-1 her brother drowned and they couldn't find his body in 2 Frances Lake.
-And I told her to go back to him in your 3 mind and tell him that you love him.
+her brother drowned and they couldn't find his body in 1 Frances Lake.
+And I told her to go back to him in your 2 mind and tell him that you love him.
 Tell him goodbye.
-4 And that's how I've dealt with the grief and 5 the loss.
-I we my husband and I, I thought about 6 going back to drinking but my husband said no because I had 7 over 30 years sobriety.
+3 And that's how I've dealt with the grief and 4 the loss.
+I -- we -- my husband and I, I thought about 5 6 going back to drinking but my husband said no because I had over 30 years sobriety.
 And my daughter Chenara is 30 now.
-8 Destiny would have been 25, 26.
-9 And with that because Destiny died all 10 alone, I found out from Victims' Assistance from the 11 program that you can get up to \$5,000 for any funeral 12 arrangements or a headstone or anything.
-So when we went 13 to pick out Destiny's headstone I wanted to make sure we 14 had something like an angel to be with her because she was 15 alone when she died.
-16 And so when we ordered the headstone it was 17 three feet high and two feet wide and it was holding a 18 heart.
+7 Destiny would have been 25, 26.
+8 9 And with that because Destiny died all alone, I found out from Victims' Assistance from the 10 program that you can get up to \$5,000 for any funeral 11 12 arrangements or a headstone or anything.
+So when we went to pick out Destiny's headstone I wanted to make sure we 13 had something like an angel to be with her because she was 14 15 alone when she died.
+And so when we ordered the headstone it was 16 17 three feet high and two feet wide and it was holding a 18 three feet high and two feet wide and it was holding a heart.
 And we put her grad picture on there.
-And with 19 that, that headstone was ordered from India and it took a 20 few months.
-We only had time to get the base of the headstone done because for the headstone potlatch -- and burying my daughter, with putting the headstone on.
+And with that, that headstone was ordered from India and it took a few months.
+We only had time to get the base of the headstone done because for the headstone potlatch -- and Medeek was there and he assisted us.
+He assisted me with burying my daughter, with putting the headstone on.

-$\hbox{And after that I was happy that because she} \\ \hbox{was alone when she died I had to make sure that we had an}$
+And after that I was happy that because she was alone when she died I had to make sure that we had an